NHSDigital/eligibility-signposting-api/README.md

 - Release process, versioning, changelog
 - Backlog, board, roadmap, ways of working
 - High-level requirements, guiding principles, decision records, etc.

+## Deployment

+See [DEPLOYMENT.md](./DEPLOYMENT.md) for details on how to cut release candidates and promote them to production.

 ## Contacts